dev-satyamjha/ISM/README.md

 ## 🌟 ISM+ Pro

-Want the **Floating Desktop Widget** and **Taskbar Overlay Speedometer**?

 **[Get ISM+ Pro on the Microsoft Store →](https://apps.microsoft.com/detail/9ncl3jrpkhtw)**

-ISM+ Pro unlocks the full potential of your network monitoring:
+ISM+ Pro unlocks the full capability of the monitoring stack:

-- 🪟 **Floating Widget** — a customisable semi-transparent speed widget on your desktop
+- 🪟 **Floating Widget**: A customizable, semi-transparent desktop overlay for persistent speed readouts
-- 📊 **Real-Time Graphs** — beautiful, smooth graphs tracking historical speed
+- 📊 **Real-Time Graphs**: Continuous throughput graphs with historical data retention
-- 🔍 **Per-App Monitor** — track exactly which apps are consuming your bandwidth
+- 🔍 **Per-App Monitor**: Process-level bandwidth attribution via Windows ETW instrumentation
-- ⏱️ **In-App Speed Test** — ping, download, and upload benchmarks
+- ⏱️ **In-App Speed Test**: Integrated ping, download, and upload throughput benchmarking
-- 📈 **Advanced Stats** — average speeds and monthly/yearly maximums
+- 📈 **Advanced Stats**: Average speed computation alongside monthly and yearly peak tracking
-- 🔄 **Taskbar Flip View** — tap the taskbar overlay to see total data used
+- 🔄 **Taskbar Flip View**: Toggle the taskbar overlay between live speed and cumulative data usage

 ---

 ## ☕ The Story Behind ISM+

-The idea for ISM+ was born out of sheer frustration.
-I searched the entire internet for a simple, native Windows app that could show me my real-time network speeds directly in the taskbar.
-What I found was a wasteland—existing apps were either completely non-functional, hidden behind ridiculous subscription paywalls.
+ISM+ was built to solve a straightforward problem: there was no reliable, native Windows application that could display real-time network speeds in the taskbar.
+The available options were either non-functional, locked behind subscription paywalls, or both.

-So, on **February 28, 2026**, I decided to build it myself.
+On **February 28, 2026**, I started building one from the ground up.

-It took me about 3 months of dedication to build this completely from scratch.
-It started with just a logo (which I redesigned three times before getting it right), writing lines of core C# telemetry code, debugging, making it perfectly stable across different Windows environments, and constantly sending fresh builds to my friends for rigorous testing.
-A massive amount of hard work went into making this feel like a seamless part of the Windows OS.
+Development took approximately three months: designing and iterating on the UI, writing the core C# network telemetry layer, stabilizing behavior across different Windows configurations, and running iterative builds through real-world testing with a group of friends.
+A significant portion of the engineering effort went into ensuring the app integrates cleanly with the Windows shell without introducing noticeable overhead.

-While there is a paid Pro version (which helps support the endless hours of development!), I intentionally designed the Free, open-source version to beautifully handle all the essential tasks most users need.
+The Pro version helps sustain continued development, but the Free edition is intentionally scoped to cover the core use cases most users require.

-Please shower your love and support for this app, star the repository, and share it with fellow Windows power users! ❤️
+If you find ISM+ useful, please star the repository and share it with fellow Windows power users. ❤️

 ---